flexera-public/policy_templates/cost/azure/object_storage_optimization/README.md

 ## Cost

-This policy does not incur any cloud costs.
+This Policy Template does not incur any cloud costs.

 ## Notes